wikimedia/integration-zuul/doc/source/user/config.rst

       .. value:: merge

          Uses the default git merge strategy (recursive).
+This maps to the merge mode ``merge`` in Github.

       .. value:: merge-resolve

          Uses the resolve git merge strategy.
 This is a very conservative merge strategy which most closely matches the behavior of Gerrit.
+This maps to the merge mode ``merge`` in Github.

       .. value:: cherry-pick

          Cherry-picks each change onto the branch rather than performing any merges.
+This is not supported by Github.

    .. attr:: vars
       :default: None